yunchih/yunchih.github.io/README.md

 $ git clone https://github.com/hugcis/hugo-astatine-theme
 ```

-You can now build your
+You can now build your website using the `hugo` command from your site folder.

 ## Configuration